 Class size is another interesting proxy for quality.
-Smaller class sizes clearly give students more opportunity for interaction with the professor and their fellow students, but this factor, too, can be manipulated.
-Clemson (and to be sure, they’re not alone) allegedly manipulated class size by increasing the size of classes already over 50 students and manipulating the number with fewer than 20 students to more closely align to standards.
+Smaller class sizes clearly give students more opportunity for interaction with the professor and their fellow students.
+But, this factor, too, can be manipulated.
+Clemson (and to be sure, they’re not alone) allegedly manipulated class size by increasing the size of classes already over 50 students.
+Clemson also manipulated the number with fewer than 20 students to more closely align to standards.
 Another school is rumored to decrease their class size for the semester in which data is collected and then to increase it again for the alternate term.

 Clemson faces further accusations for requiring administrators to rate all other schools as below average and working hard to increase the number of alumni who give even $5 so that their alumni giving rate will increase and hence help their overall rankings.

 Rankings are not evil because they can be manipulated.
 Rankings do a disservice to brand-conscious teens who are giving credence to schools based on someone else’s priorities.
 A school may employ multiple Nobel prize winners, but that’s not enough.
-You want to make sure they actually teach classes for undergrads, otherwise, the simple fact that they receive a paycheck from a given institution means little to you.
-College counselors work tirelessly to find colleges that are a good academic and interpersonal “fit” for students, yet the rankings put disproportionate wait on reputation, something so subjective, it defies precise definition.
+You want to make sure they actually teach classes for undergrads.
+Otherwise, the simple fact that they receive a paycheck from a given institution means little to you.
+College counselors work tirelessly to find colleges that are a good academic and interpersonal “fit” for students.
+Yet, the rankings put disproportionate wait on reputation, something so subjective, it defies precise definition.
 How to choose a college that’s right for you should not be based solely on rankings.